TheProgrammerFundation/EasyArduino/README.md

 ## Functions
 "isPressed()" returns true or false if a button is pressed (true = pressed).
 You need to create an EasyButton object first.
 "begin()" initialises an object.

+#Created parcially with help of UPM's Tech Summer Camp